Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

     + It contains the group's name "Rock, Paper, Scissors, Lizard, Spock" in the centre, which links to the top of the home page.

-    + Links to the site's two pages can be found underneath the site name: Play! and Rules.
+    + A hyperlink to an external site containing a brief history of the game as well as the rules can be found underneath the site name, "Rules (new tab)".

     + A media query ...........: